deflex-fi/deflex-referrer-treasury/README.md

 this app.
 If an asset is swapped that this escrow hasn't received before, the escrow is automatically opted into it.

-The referrer can claim the pooled commissions at any time.
+The pooled commissions can be claimed and sent to the referrer any time as long as the referrer has opted into the necessary assets.

 ## State